 - Laboratory research experience working with animals

-Although VMRCVM does not list a cut-off score for the General Exam GRE, they did report averages for the accepted applicants of Fall 2012.
+Although VMRCVM does not list a cut-off score for the General Exam GRE, they did report averages for the accepted Virginia applicants for the Class of 2017.

 - For GRE exams taken before August 1, 2011: 1215 for verbal + quantitative, 4.5 for analytical writing section.